realgametheory/devtrails/README.md

 ####  Scenario 1 — LPG Crisis / Restaurant Kitchen Shutdown (Active: March 2026)
 **What happened:** The Israel-Iran war disrupted global LPG supply chains.
 India's LPG Control Order 2026 capped commercial supply at 20%.
 In Bengaluru, 90%+ of restaurants dependent on cylinder gas could not operate.
 Online food orders on Swiggy/Zomato in affected zones collapsed.

-**Income impact on Arjun:** Operating from HSR Layout, Arjun's regular restaurant partners — a South Indian chain and a biryani house — both shut kitchens on March 10.
+**Income impact on Arjun:** Operating from HSR Layout, Arjun's regular restaurant partners, a South Indian chain and a biryani house both shut kitchens on March 10.
 He logged 9 hours online and completed only 3 orders.
 Estimated income: ₹180 vs his daily average of ₹980.

 **MeowVault trigger:** Activated when a geopolitical supply-chain index (tracking LPG/fuel disruption severity) crosses threshold AND platform order-density in rider's active zone drops below 40% of the 30-day average for 4+ hours.